i-love-flamingo/flamingo-commerce/docs/1. Introduction/About Flamingo Commerce.md

-# About flamingo commerce
+# About Flamingo Commerce

-With "Flamingo Commerce" and "Flamingo Carotene" you get your toolkit for building fast and flexible commerce experience applications.
+With "Flamingo Commerce" and "FlamingoCarotene" you get your toolkit for building fast and flexible commerce experience applications.
 Flamingo Commerce contains:

-* Flamingo modules for typical e-commerce domains: Each providing a seperated bounded context with its „domain“, „application“ and „interface“ logic.
+* Flamingomodules for typical e-commerce domains: Each providing a seperated bounded context with its „domain“, „application“ and „interface“ logic.
 * Using „ports and adapters“ to seperate domain from technical details, all these modules can be used with your own „Adapters“ to interact with any API or microservice you want.

-**Flamingo Commerce is build on top of the Flamingo Framework so it makes sense that you read through the Flamingo docs first**
+**Flamingo Commerce is build on top of the FlamingoFramework so it makes sense that you read through the Flamingodocs first**

 ## A flamingo-commerce project

-A typical flamingo commerce based e-commerce project would have:
+A typical Flamingo Commerce based e-commerce project would have:

 * Its own templates (of course).
-The templates can be build with the pugtemplate engine and can use the Flamingo Carotene frontend build pipeline.
+The templates can be build with the pugtemplate engine and can use the FlamingoCarotene frontend build pipeline.
-* Has the dependency to flamingo and flamingo-commerce packages (using dep)
+* Has the dependency to Flamingoand flamingo-commerce packages (using go.mod)
-* specific flamingo modules, that provide adapters (=implementation of secondary ports in flamingo-commerce modules) for the commerce modules.
+* Project specific Flamingomodules, that provide adapters (=implementation of secondary ports in flamingo-commerce modules) for the commerce modules.
 This can be adapters that call other microservices and external APIs for example.
 * Instead of the specific implementations of adapters, you can also select between available adapters from the open source community:
     * *flamingo-commerce-adapter-standalone* Implementations that work complete without communications to any external service.
 It provides features to load product data from CSV and keeps cart and checkout in memory.
 It can be used as a quickstart
-    * *flamingo-commerce-adapter-magento* Implementations to use flamingo with Magento 2.
+    * *flamingo-commerce-adapter-magento* Implementations to use Flamingowith Magento 2.

-So a possible e-commerce project build with flamingo commerce may look like:
+So a possible e-commerce project build with Flamingo Commerce may look like:

 ![Logo](./flamingo-commerce-overview.png)